-For each simulation setting, we generate a training and test data sets independently.
-For the training data set, we consider $1000$, and $5000$ as the sample sizes.
-The sample size for the test data set is set at $2000$.

-Computational costs of evaluating the Gehan loss are could be too heavy since it requires pair-wise comparisons.
-Naturally, we use an mini-batch approach, which converges to the (local) minimum of the loss function using the full data.
-Note that the use of this sub-sampling approach could reduce the computing order from quadratic to linear with respect to the sample size.
+For each simulation setting, we generated training and test datasets independently.
+For the training dataset, we considered $1000$ and $5000$ as the sample sizes.
+The sample size for the test dataset was $2000$.
+The computational costs of evaluating the Gehan loss were too high, as it requires pair-wise comparisons.
+Instead, we used a mini-batch approach, which converges to the (local) minimum of the loss function using the full data.
 We sub-sampled pairs from the training data.
-Specifically, from each non-censored time ($\Delta_i = 1$), we sample five and ten samples when the data sizes are $1000$ and $5000$, respectively, Then, we form pairs composed of a non-censored time and sampled times.
-We use this sub-sampled pair, inspired by a property of the SGD algorithm, as the training data pairs.
-In the setup of (iii), the linear model, we use a linear activation for this setup.
-Using the linear activation is very similar to linear models.
-However, the nodes of each layer decrease in the used DNN, having the side effect of a dimension reduction.
-It can give the DNN an advantage in large-dimensional data analysis.
-We also conducted numerical studies to observe this side effect more in detail in Section~\ref{sec:sim:hcov}.

-We then input covariates in the test dataset to calculate predicted failure times.
-To compare the performances of the proposed DeepR-AFT, we also consider existing estimators based on parametric and semiparametric AFT models.
-For the parametric AFT model (PAFT), the error distribution is assumed to follow a normal distribution with a constant variance.
-For the semiparametric AFT model (SAFT), the error distribution is left unspecified.

-As measures for assessing prediction performances, we consider the following two measures: Mean Squared Error (MSE) and Concordance Index (C-index).
-An MSE is defined as
+In the evaluation of the Gehan loss, pairs are assessed for each uncensored survival time, which ensures that each pair includes at least one uncensored time.
+We implement a sub-sampling strategy at the pair level.
+We used this sub-sampled pair as the training data pairs based on the properties of the SGD algorithm.
+In (iii), the linear model, we used linear activation for the setup.
+Using linear activation is similar to working with linear models.
+However, the nodes of each layer decrease in the applied DNN, having the side effect of a dimension reduction.
+This tends to give the DNN an advantage in large-dimensional data analysis.
+We also conducted numerical studies to observe this side effect in more detail in Section~\ref{sec:sim:hcov}.
+We then input covariates in the test dataset to calculate the predicted failure times.
+To compare the performances of the proposed DeepR-AFT, we also considered the existing estimators based on PAFT and SAFT models.
+For the PAFT model, the error distribution was assumed to follow a normal distribution with a constant variance.
+For the SAFT model, the error distribution was left unspecified.
+As measures for assessing prediction performance, we considered the following: the mean squared error (MSE) and the concordance index (C-index).
+MSE is defined as

 where $\hat{f}$ denotes an estimated $f$.
-A C-index is defined as
+The C-index is defined as